Sign

 “ One person - one document”

 "One person – one document" is a principle according to which each foreigner should only be issued one residence document at a time.
-However, this principle does not imply that only one residence permit can be issued at the same time.
+However, this principle does not imply that only one residence permit can be issued at a time.

 Related legal source: BVerwG, judgment of 19 March 2013, 1 C 12.12